TromboneScott/Oscars/README.txt

 To start a new year:

-Upgrade account on site44.com to "Personal" level
-- With continuous polling and automatic page reloads we may go over 100mb in the month
-- You might be able to downgrade back to free after a month

 Create Google Form:
 1. Open last year's form at forms.google.com
 2. Select the dots menu at top right and click "Make a copy"